planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 **Overview:**

 The goal is to give your ontology the power of reasoning.
-We want to connect terms like
+We want to connect terms like this: